oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL/StructuredGrids/guided_HSOpticalFlow_SYCLMigration/README.md

 ## Purpose

 The optical flow method is based on two assumptions: brightness constancy and spatial flow smoothness.
 These assumptions are combined in a single energy functional and a solution is found as its minimum point.
-The sample includes both parallel and serial computation, which allows for direct results comparison between CPU and Device.
+The sample includes both parallel and serial computation, which allows direct results comparison between CPU and Device.
 Input images of the sample are computed to get the absolute difference value output(L1 error) between serial and parallel computation.
 The parallel implementation demonstrates the use of key SYCL concepts, such as

 - Image Processing
 - SYCL Image memory